 Since it is an island, most of the fun things to do in Holbox are on or around the sea.
 One of the biggest draws to Holbox is the opportunity to scuba dive and swim with the whale sharks.
 Whale shark season is only during a certain time of year so if you want to do that, make sure to plan around that time.
 I went during the offseason and in terms of tourists, Holbox was almost desolate.

-We were planning on chilling in Holbox after a hectic week in Cuba, so I honestly didn’t do too much.
+We were planning on chilling in Holbox after a hectic week in Cuba, so I honestly didn’t do too much, and that was perfectly okay with me.
 A lot of walks on the beach, swimming, and drinking at beachside bars made up the brunt of my time in Holbox.
 There is plenty to see on the island, though.
 While the town itself is tiny, Isla Holbox is 26 miles long.
 We walked up to Punta Mosquito and beyond to where all of the flamingos hang out.

 That’s definitely worth the walk, although it turned out to be much more of an adventure than anticipated.
 To access that part of the island, you either have to swim across a river or walk across a sandbar in the sea.
 It gets hot, so bring a lot of sunscreen but not much else.
 You don’t want to get your stuff wet.

 Also, if you find one half of a dolphin skull on the beach, don’t carry it around the entire way back.
 It will not be worth as much money as you think it is.